bweissinger/steam-reporter/README.md

 ### Threads

-`Threads = 5`
+`Threads = 1`

-`steam-reporter` is multi-threaded, and the number of threads can be set with this option.
+This is the number of processes to use.
+It is unlikely to have much impact unless you are processing very large numbers of local files. steam-reporter was moved to multiprocessing, but `Threads` was kept to remain compatibility for people with existing configs

 ### Emails_Per_Transaction

 `Emails_Per_Transaction = 1000`

-This limits the number of emails parsed before performing the transaction with the database.
-Note that each email can have multiple steam market confirmations, so the number of steam transactions added per each database transaction can be different than the number set.
-This setting can be useful for low memory situations, or to provide more frequent status updates during processing.
+Rows_Per_Transaction : Number of files/emails to process at one time.
+Due to the possibility of multiple transaction included in each email, the actual number of commited transactions may be more.
+Has most impact on emails, not local files.
+Larger numbers increase memory usage.
+NOTE :::: There appears to be a limit to the number of characters supplied to the IMAP fetch command.
+If this occurs (a FETCH command error, or unterminated line) reduce this number.
+As id lengths increase (i.e. 200 vs 2000 vs 20000) this number may have to be reduced.

 ### Database

 `Database = /home/user/example/database.db`

-The location of the database.
-A new database will be created if one does not exist at the provided path.
-Multiple configs can point to the same database.
+Location of database to use.
+A new database will be created if it does not exist.

 ### Local_Folder

 `Local_Folder = /home/user/example/downloaded_emails/`

-This is an optional configuration to allow you to use email files stored locally instead of fetching them from the server.
-If you do not want to use this option, leave it commented out.
+Uncomment this line to use local eml files instead of fetching from server.

 `# Local_Folder = `